Getting Started

 Verify Authentication#

-After setup, confirm that your API key works and the CLI can reach the Sentrix API:
+Then confirm that your credentials work and the CLI can reach the Sentrix API:

 sentrix auth test